XavierWww/A-Simple-Shell/A Simple Shell/README.md

 In addition, OS Shell can also parse these parameters, such as: ls -a , ls -al , ls -l ,etc and execute any other external programs, e.g., "./hllo"

-Finally, our team also completed 3.5.1 in Bonus Part.
+Finally, our team also completed Bonus Part.
 When the shell is called, OS Shell will display the host name and current working directory.

 ##	2.Achieved Features II